 Delete Your Cookies/History When Searching For Flights

-Some websites store your search data and will increase the cheap flights by significantly if they recognize the specific flights you are looking for.
+Some websites save your search information and will considerably improve the number of inexpensive flights if they recognise the precise flights you are looking for.

-As a result, when you come back a second time to book, you are pinged as being more ready to buy.
-Then you are more likely to be offered higher prices than you initially saw.
+As a result, when you return to book a second time, you will be flagged as being more ready to purchase.
+Then you’re more likely to be given higher costs than the ones you saw at first.

-It’s like bargaining with a vendor at a market in Southeast Asia.
+It’s like haggling with a vendor at a Southeast Asian market.

-If you inform the vendor that you identify a vendor around the corner selling an item cheaper and leave, but 5 minutes later you come back, they have you, hook, line, and sinker.
+If you tell the vendor that you found a vendor around the corner offering the item for a lower price and then leave, but then return 5 minutes later, they have you, hook, line, and sinker.